-The Rev. Alfred Charles “Al” Sharpton Jr. was turning 64 years old on Wednesday, achieving a milestone within a lifetime filled with multiple other milestones that have been centered on fighting for the rights of Black people whose voices would otherwise go unheard.
+The Rev. Alfred Charles “Al” Sharpton Jr. is 65 years old today.
+He has achieved a milestone within a lifetime filled having centered on fighting for the rights of Black people whose voices would otherwise go unheard.
 The world-renowned minister and civil rights and social justice activist has been in the business of making sure that Black lives matter for nearly 50 years.

 Sharpton’s involvement in high-profile cases involving African-Americans dates back to the infamous Bernard Goetz subway vigilante case when a white man shot several Black youths trying to rob him in New York City’s subway in 1984.
 Since then, the Brooklyn native has been at the center of dozens of clear miscarriages of justice against Black people, including the killing of Eric Garner, who was choked to death by a New York City police officer for the nonviolent offense of selling loose, untaxed cigarettes.